Activities by Region

-Mizuho is implementing a wide range of efforts to support the need to improve financial literacy in countries around the world.
+We are implementing a wide range of efforts to support the need to improve financial literacy and career readiness in countries around the world.

-- Offering workplace experience field trips and financial classes targeting Japanese schools and local schools
+- Offering workplace experience field trips and financial classes targeting local schools

 - Delivering lectures relating to finance and economics at universities

-Mizuho's employees in the New York area share their knowledge and enthusiasm as volunteers year-round.
-During FY2020, despite the COVID-19 pandemic, we partnered with local nonprofits to provide online training and assistance to underserved students and adults.
-We offered seven virtual financial education programs and other professional skills programs.
-162 Mizuho employees taught students about personal financial responsibility and workforce readiness, covering a range of subjects such as how to pay for college, personal money management, basic entrepreneurship, as well as resume preparation and interview skills.
+During FY2021, despite the continuing COVID-19 pandemic, we partnered with local nonprofits to provide online training and assistance to underserved students and adults.
+We offered virtual financial education programs and other professional skills programs.
+Mizuho employees taught students about personal financial responsibility and workforce readiness, covering a range of subjects such as how to pay for college, personal money management, basic entrepreneurship, as well as resume preparation and interview skills.

 A range of initiatives are organized across our network of offices in EMEA, including career-readiness, internship and summer school programs, in addition to financial education workshops.
 For example:

 - We welcomed the 2022 Graduates and 2022 Interns at our London and Frankfurt offices.
 They participated in a range of professional skills modules and financial product training sessions, met with stakeholders across Mizuho, and were given exposure to the fast pace and intricacies of financial business.

 - We welcomed work insight week students into our London office, in partnership with Bloomberg LP and the Sutton Trust.
 They spoke with our senior leaders, participated in workshops and networked with Mizuho 2022 Interns.